Changissnz/selfinterest/README.md

 objectives.
 Priority matters for capability, and although the status of capability is relative, the utilization of capability against the incapable bears objective effects, usually much to the chagrin of the incapable.

+## More on philosophies of self-interest #57

+For all the glories and magnificence that human expression is alleged to offer, there are certainly drawbacks.
+Also of certainty is human expression, varying from region to region around Earth, having subjective qualities that are coincidentally also some of the more revered qualities of the respective region.